kubernetes/website/content/en/docs/setup/production-environment/_index.md

   are available to use with your deployments.
 - *Manage certificates*: Secure communications between control plane services are implemented using certificates.
-Certificates are automatically generated during deployment or you can generate them using your own certificate authority.
+Certificates are automatically generated during deployment, or you can generate them using your own certificate authority.
   See [PKI certificates and requirements](/docs/setup/best-practices/certificates/) for details.
 - *Configure load balancer for apiserver*: Configure a load balancer to distribute external API requests to the apiserver service instances running on different nodes.
 See